The Malacek v. Young case reminds us how costly unsubstantiated allegations can be, both legally and personally.

 - Estate Litigation

-"As a practitioner in Personal Injury, Insurance, and Estate Litigation, my goal is to provide clarity and support to individuals navigating complex circumstances.
-Leading the Personal Injury Group, I handle a diverse range of accident claims, ensuring my clients receive the advocacy they deserve.''
+"As a Lawyer practicing in Personal Injury over the last 20 + years, my goal is to provide legal advise and support to individuals navigating through a difficult time in their life.
+Leading the Personal Injury Group, I handle a diverse range of claims, including motor vehicle accidents in Alberta, slip and fall accidents, sexual assaults, and other personal injury matters in both BC and Alberta, ensuring my clients receive the dedicated advocacy they deserve."

 Phone: